 No one who knows the redemptive love of Jesus Christ is ever too old to possess more “land” for the Lord.
 “The righteous shall flourish like the palm tree: he shall grow like a cedar in Lebanon.
 Those that be planted in the house of the LORD shall flourish in the courts of our God.
 They shall still bring forth fruit in old age; they shall be fat and flourishing” (Psalm 92:12-14).

 Old age eventually comes to everyone who survives youth and middle age, but that does not mean it is time to quit.
 “O God, thou hast taught me from my youth: and hitherto have I declared thy wondrous works.
-Now also when I am old and greyheaded, O God, forsake me not; until I have showed thy strength unto this generation, and thy power to everyone that is to come” (Psalm 71:17-18).
+Now also when I am old and greyheaded, O God, forsake me not; until I have shewed thy strength unto this generation, and thy power to every one that is to come” (Psalm 71:17-18).
 HMM